 ECRTS is a conference of Euromicro, a non-profit organization established in 1973.
 It is member of the Strategic Forum of the European Alliance for Innovation (EAI).
 Euromicro is governed by its Board of Directors.
 The technical activities of Euromicro are organized by technical committees which handle the individual events.
 In the case of ECRTS, this is the Technical Committee on Real-Time Systems.

 ECRTS promotes state-of-the-art research for applications with temporal constraints, time sensitive, real-time systems.
 Such computing systems have to provide results which are not only correct in value, but also delivered at the right time.
 Instead of average behavior as for standard computing, real-time systems have to allow for guarantees that temporal requirements will be met.

 ECRTS is the premier European venue for presenting research into the broad area of real-time systems.
 Along with IEEE RTSS and IEEE RTAS, ECRTS ranks as one of the three top international conferences on this topic.
-Google Scholar Metrics lists ECRTS as top conference per h5-index, CAPES (Brasil) as A1, ASN (Italy) as A, ERA (Australia) A, CORE (Australasia) A.
+Google Scholar Metrics lists ECRTS as top conference per h5-index, CAPES (Brasil) as A1, CORE (Australasia) A.

 ECRTS has been at the forefront of recent innovations in the real-time community such as Work-in-Progress Poster sessions, Call for Actions, Artifact Evaluation, Industrial Challenges, Open-Access proceedings, etc., into the larger real-time computing community.